Technigo/project-express-api/README.md

 ## View it live

 Every project should be deployed somewhere.
 Be sure to include the link to the deployed project so that the viewer can click around and see what it's all about.

+## Blue requirements:

+- Your API should have at least 2 routes.
+Try to push yourself to do more, though!
+- A minimum of one endpoint to return a **collection** of results (array of elements) -> tracks with high danceability
+- A minimum of one endpoint to return a **single** result (single element).
+- Your API should be [RESTful](https://www.smashingmagazine.com/2018/01/understanding-using-rest-api/)